georgethebeatle/diycontainers/README.md

 cat /proc/7774/uid_map
 ```

 It is empty.
 This is the reason why our container currently thinks it is nobody.
+The users in the new user namespace are not mapped to the users on the host.
 Let's write a sensible mapping.
-Mappings are written in the following format:
+Mappings are written to `/proc/<pid>/uid_map` in the following format:

 ```
 <uid> <puid> <size>